 - Press the top well

 - Clip any loose threads that you see

 - Mark the top of the quilt with a piece of masking / painter's tape

 - Fold it on the bias in order to reduce wrinkles.
-For a quick tutorial, you can visit this page.
+For a quick tutorial, you can watch my video here.

 If you want to go the extra mile and learn ALL of my secrets to get the VERY BEST results, you can download my FREE Checklist.
 It's a handy-dandy tool to have when you're preparing to send your quilt to the longarmer, and will ensure you don't miss a step!

 How big does my backing have to be?